 All of the content suggestions listed above this section are pretty much standard content that’s not optional (in our opinion) if you want to have a great auto repair shop website.
 However, the types of content below are nice additions that provide additional value to your website visitors.

 This one seems to get people all worked up.
 Look at this as a buffet.
 You take what you want and leave what you don’t.
 But having some pricing on your website can build trust with potential clients.
 There’s no way you can put pricing for everything on your website, but you can start with the simple stuff like oil changes.
 Even then, you can put a range or a “starting at” price.
 For example, you may say, “Oil changes range in price from $29.95 to $119.95”.

 If you are part of the RepairPal program, they have an estimator widget to add to your website.
 However, it is clear that the tool is an estimated price only and is not a guaranteed repair price.

-Telling people what you don’t do, can be very helpful to them and also save you a lot of time with phone calls that won’t lead anywhere.
+Telling people what you don’t do can be very helpful to them and also save you a lot of time with phone calls that won’t lead anywhere.
 For instance, if you are a generalist shop but do not work on European brands, you can easily say this on your website.
-To keep it from coming across as a negative, recommend a great shop who specializes in Euro cars.
+To keep it from coming across as a negative, recommend a great shop specializing in Euro cars.